 - The best piece of advice is to schedule the session as soon as possible, so the photos can be taken as young as possible!
 The ideal age for newborn portraits falls within the first two weeks of life.
 The younger they are the more they will sleep which makes posing them much easier.
 If you miss this window of time, do not stress – they will be equally cute and photograph fine at an older ages, it may change the style of poses a bit, since they’ll likely be bigger and more alert.

-- Please block off about five hours of your schedule on our session date and do not schedule any appointments or plans directly afterwards.
+- Please block off about four – five hours of your schedule on our session date and do not schedule any appointments or plans immediately afterwards.
 It should not take this long to finish the session but we are on the baby’s terms as far as what we can accomplish and if we have to rush through it, we may not achieve all the looks and poses we are going for. thank you 🙂

 - Feeding the baby right around the scheduled start time is recommended.
 In order to keep them happy, we will likely take breaks along the way to feed them again but starting out full is always best!

-- Many of the photos are taken without clothes but if there is a specific outfit you would like the baby to wear, have it on them before the scheduled session.
+- Many of the photos are taken without clothes but if there is a specific outfit you would like the baby to wear, try to have it on them before the scheduled session.
 That way we won’t have to wake them up to change them, just to try to make them fall back asleep for the photos.

-- Think of props you may want to use.
-I supply everything we need for the session however, personal props can be used and often make for some very cute and interesting photos.
-If there are any specific outfits or props you like, please bring them along and we will do our best to incorporate whatever you provide into your portraits.
+- I supply everything we need for the session however, personal props can be used and often make for some very cute and interesting photos.
+If there are any specific outfits or props you like, please bring them along and we will do our best to incorporate your ideas into our poses!

 Items to bring to your studio newborn session:

 - Bottle + formula (If you use it)